Education and Schools in Dublin

 - Purchase the complete Expat Arrivals Dublin Guide (PDF)

-Many expats still prefer to enrol their children in one of Dublin's international schools so that they can continue with their home curriculum.
+That said, many expats still prefer to enrol their children in one of Dublin's international schools so that they can continue with their home curriculum.

 Pre-schools and childcare in Dublin